INHA-Artemis/State_Estimation_Benchmark/README.md

 |  | InEKF | `fused` | `0.2502` | `0.027 sec` | Gaussian update |
 |  | UKF | `fused` | `0.2526` | `0.104 sec` | Gaussian update |

-Key takeaways: clean fused runs are much better than raw GNSS or IMU-only baselines; `imu_only` PF can perform poorly because no measurement update exists to reweight particles; under GNSS outliers, PF degrades less than EKF/UKF/InEKF in the current run.
+Key takeaways: clean fused runs improve over raw GNSS and IMU-only baselines; `imu_only` PF can perform poorly because particles are not reweighted; under GNSS outliers, PF degrades less than EKF/UKF/InEKF in the current run.
-The next PF check is to switch to `likelihood_model: gaussian_mixture` and compare the robust outlier result.
+The next PF check is `likelihood_model: gaussian_mixture` for the robust outlier case.

-## Single-Dataset Benchmark Comparison
+## Additional Benchmark Results

+The following results are older single-dataset benchmark records kept for reference.
+They use different dataset lengths/configs from the `Synthetic Comparison Summary`, so compare them by scenario rather than as a single leaderboard.

 ### Synthetic: `synthetic_test`

-The following results were recorded on the repository-generated synthetic dataset with `3000` steps.
+This synthetic run used `3000` steps.
-PF performance depends strongly on the number of particles, so the PF entries below are reported separately by particle count.
+PF entries are reported separately by particle count because PF performance depends strongly on the number of particles.

 | Filter | RMSE (position) | Runtime (filter only) | Status |
 | --- | ---: | ---: | --- |